isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-01-08-post-Written Answer by 2M to PQ on Evidence Required for Breach of CDRT Order to Cease Smoking.md

 <b>Mr Louis Ng Kok Kwang (Member of Parliament for Nee Soon GRC)</b>

 <b><u>Question:</u></b>
-<br>To ask the Minister for Law hat kind of evidence needs to be presented to the Community Disputes Resolution Tribunals (CDRT) to demonstrate that there is a breach of the CDRT order for a neighbour to stop smoking at home.
+<br>To ask the Minister for Law what kind of evidence needs to be presented to the Community Disputes Resolution Tribunals (CDRT) to demonstrate that there is a breach of the CDRT order for a neighbour to stop smoking at home.

 <b><u>Written Answer:</u></b>